DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 Being able to write these customisations and understanding at a much deeper level (when compared to &#39;normal&#39; or &#39;power&#39; users) what is possible with these tools, is a massive competive advantage.

 In fact if you are able to write custom JIRA workflows that are usable by a development team, that is a massive competitive advantage for you, and it will make you highly employable today.

+**Use Jira in your life**

+Create Jira projects for your life activities (with Epics to track group of tasks)

+Create a Kanban board for your personal tasks and Epics.

+Create custom workflows and learn how to manage Jira.
+This will give you tons of confidence when using Jira in the real world (or when intervewing)

+And since Atlassian has evaluation version for their cloud version of Jira, there isn&#39;t any cost to try this.

+Now you have no excuse to not having used Jira before (at a level more advanced that most corporate users and the developers interviewing you)